airspeed-velocity/asv/docs/source/dev.rst

         run on.

       - ``results``: A dictionary from benchmark names to benchmark results.

-        - If non-parameterized benchmark, the result is a single value.
+The item can also be directly the float/list of result values instead of a dictionary.

+        The dictionary form can have the following keys:

+        - ``result``: contains the summarized result value(s) of the benchmark.
+For a non-parameterized benchmark, the value is the result: float, NaN or null.
+For parameterized benchmarks, it is a list of such values (see ``params`` below).

+          The values are either numbers indicating result from successful run, ``null`` indicating a failed benchmark, or ``NaN`` indicating a benchmark explicitly skipped by the benchmark suite.

-        - For parameterized benchmarks, the result is a dictionary with keys ``params`` and ``result``.
-The ``params`` value contains a copy of the parameter values of the benchmark, as described above.
+        - ``params``: contains a copy of the parameter values of the benchmark, as described above.
 If the user has modified the benchmark after the benchmark was run, these may differ from the current values.
 The ``result`` value is a list of results.
 Each entry corresponds to one combination of the